ferdymercury/amide/amide-current/README.md

 Building
 --------

-See the file INSTALL for info on compiling and installing.
+See Quick instructions for Linux above.
+After running autoreconf, you can also inspect the file INSTALL for info on compiling and installing.
 If you don't feel like reading that, try:

 	./configure